- Renovating or extending any style of period home

 When building there needs to be a properly prepared Building Contract and

-Documentation for your project, usually drawn up by your Builder.
+Documentation for your project, usually drawn up by your builder.

-all parties full understand and agree with the Contract before signing.
-If you wish have your Contract checked by your adviser before signing, to avoid any disputes during your building project.
+Discuss thoroughly the Contract details, the Drawings and the Specifications so all parties fully understand and agree with the Contract before signing it.
+If you wish you can have your Building Contract checked by your advisers before signing it, to avoid any disputes during your building project.

-These steps will ensure the property improvements or your building project are carried out successfully in a professional manner, running smoothly with as little stress as possible.
+These steps will ensure the property improvements, or your building project, are carried out successfully in a professional manner, running smoothly with as little stress as possible.

 Authentically restored or new period homes require great attention to detail while cleverly updating with all modern living conveniences and light so often lacking in the past.
 Properties vary from simple cottages to the most elegant and grand of its period.
 Sympathetic and fastidious attention to detail and proportions are the keys to authentic restorations and additions.
 At the conclusion of the works if you can walk through a property and not be able to tell where it all began, or if it is a reproduction, you have achieved your designing goal.